bruceravel/BLA-XANES/_sources/lib/Demeter/UI/Metis/Config.txt

 reserved.

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-See perlgpl.
+See `perlgpl <http://perldoc.perl.org/perlgpl.html>`_.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of